 Prerequisite MAT 135 or equivalent.
-Intermediate computer skills.
-MIS 120 or 121 is recommended.
 This course focuses on skills used by a variety of production applications through hands-on problem-solving projects.
 There is a specific emphasis on spreadsheets.
 Projects will include financial calculations, charting, database management, and data analysis to enhance business productivity, time management, and decision-making.